JPKusumi/UtcMilliTime-2.0.0/README.md

 - **Performance**: Use `Now` for maximum performance; `ToIso8601String` is slower due to `DateTime`.

 ### Upgrading from 1.0.1
 Version 2.1.0: Ready for .NET 10; still good for .NET 8+.
-Accuracy: 1ms.
-(Shifted to high resolution precise time.)
-Public API unchanged (static `Clock.Time.Now` still works as a singleton).
+Accuracy: 1ms (improved precision) Public API unchanged (static `Clock.Time.Now` still works as a singleton).

 Migration: Static usage remains the same; for async Main use `await Clock.CreateAsync()`—it returns the shared clock.